the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - correct display order of sticky, featured, and "normal" events on Month View.
+Adds a class for targeting sticky posts for styling.
+[TEC-3770]

 = [5.4.0] 2021-02-24 =

 * Version - The Events Calendar 5.4.0 is only compatible with Events Calendar PRO 5.3.0 and higher